ContainerSSH/ContainerSSH/README.md

 ### Detailed configuration

 The full configuration at the time of writing are as described below.
-Keep in mind that the configuration structure may change over time as it follows the
+Keep in mind that the configuration structure may change over time as they follow the
 [Docker API](https://docs.docker.com/engine/api/v1.40/#operation/ContainerCreate).

 ```yaml